 You’ll take four courses in this program:

-- Contemporary Mexico listed under History and Political Science, upper division, 4.5 UC quarter units
+- Contemporary Mexico listed under History and Political Science, upper division, 4.5 quarter/3 semester UC units

-- Spanish offered at various levels depending on placement, upper division, 4 UC quarter units
+- Spanish offered at various levels depending on placement, upper division, 4 quarter/2.7 semester UC units

-- Field Research Methods listed under all subject areas, upper division, 5 UC quarter units
+- Field Research Methods listed under all subject areas, upper division, 5 quarter/3.3 semester UC units

-- Special Studies Research listed under all subject areas, upper division, 9 UC quarter units
+- Special Studies Research listed under all subject areas, upper division, 9 quarter/6 semester UC units

-For the last six weeks of the program, you’ll head to a field research site in the Yucatán, Oaxaca, Puebla, Chiapas, Querétaro, or Mexico City.
+For the last eleven weeks of the program, you’ll head to a field research site in Oaxaca, Querétaro, Yucatán, or Mexico City.
 The final site choice depends on your research topic, and you may only conduct field research at an established UCEAP site or the surrounding countryside under the supervision of the site mentor.
-Each mentor has specific areas of expertise.
+Each mentor has specific areas of expertise and while it could be helpful to be placed with a mentor whose area of research is similar to your own, you can choose any research site you wish.

 End of Program

 At the end of the program, you present the results of your research in a substantial written paper that is the basis for your grade.
-You also conduct a presentation for your fellow program participants, instructors, and the visiting professor in Mexico City.
+You also conduct a presentation for your fellow program participants and program instructors or mentors Mexico City.

-While independent research is an integral component of this program, other independent study is not available.
+While independent research is an integral component of this program, additional or optional coursework, internships, and research for academic credit are not possible on this program.

 Catalogs and resources